MDAM182/Final-Sinatra-Project/README.md

 cd into sinatra_project_good_fits

-Open with the specified text editor
+open with the specified text editor

+run shotgun

 # Contributing